 Admission Requirements: Doctor of Nursing Practice (DNP) Online Program

 Students applying for admission to Ursuline's Doctor of Nursing Practice online program must meet the general requirements for admission to all graduate programs and the specific requirements of the online DNP program.
 For the DNP program, admission requirements are as follows:

 General Admission Requirements

-- All official transcript(s) for a master’s degree in nursing from a CCNE or CNEA accredited program and any additional undergraduate or graduate academic coursework whether or not credit was earned, the program was completed, or the credit appears as transfer credit on another transcript.
+All official transcript(s) for a master’s degree in nursing from a CCNE or CNEA accredited program and any additional undergraduate or graduate academic coursework.
+Transcripts are required whether credit was earned, the program was completed, or the credit appears as transfer credit on another transcript.
 Transcript(s) must be forwarded to the Office of Graduate Admission directly by the issuing institution.

-- Two letters of recommendation from previous faculty members and/ or employers focusing on the applicant’s previous work and potential for successful completion of the online DNP program.
+Two letters of recommendation from previous faculty members and/ or employers focusing on the applicant’s previous work and potential for successful completion of the online DNP program.

-Personal interview with faculty after an initial screening of candidates, and at the request of the DNP program admissions committee.
-The purpose of the interview is to assess educational interests and motivation for successful completion of doctoral study in the DNP program.
+Personal interview with faculty after an initial screening and request from the DNP program admissions committee.
+The purpose of the interview is to assess educational interests and motivation for successful completion of doctoral study in the online DNP program.

 - Current, unencumbered Registered Nurse license.

-- A current resume reflecting a minimum of one year work experience as a registered nurse.
+- Updated resume reflecting a minimum of one-year work experience as a registered nurse.
 Nursing experience must be within the past two years.